GPS location spoofer

 Any location around the world

-There are two ways to use Fake GPS Location, with the first one being having the app randomly select a location for you by tapping on the green circular play button at the bottom-right corner of the interface.
-The second is to set a specific place by using the search bar up top and choose from the list of results that will appear.
+There are two ways to use Fake GPS Location, with the first one being to have the app randomly select a location for you by tapping on the green circular play button at the bottom-right corner of the interface.
+The second is to set a specific place by using the search bar at the top and choosing from the list of results that will appear.

 To stop using this spoofer, tap on the round pause button on the bottom-left of the screen, and your GPS will recalibrate to reflect your real location.
 Jump into the settings menu, and you can have the service run upon starting and keep a history of previously set locations for reference in case you need to use them again in the future.